Teaching Ambassador Fellowship

 2008 Alumni Classroom Fellow

-Affiliations: National Council for Teachers of English, National Association for Middle Level Educators, National Writing Project
+Affiliations: National Council for Teachers of English (NCTE), International Literacy Association (ILA), Association for Middle Level Education (AMLE), The American Association of Colleges for Teacher Education (AACTE), and the National Writing Project.

-Education: Goodman received a BA in elementary education from the University of Illinois, and went on to earn a Master’s in reading.Areas of Interest/Expertise:
+Education: Goodman received a BA in elementary education from the University of Illinois, and went n to earn a Master’s in reading from the University of Alaska, Anchorage.

 - Middle school issues